risc0/risc0/bonsai/sdk/src/omega/README.md

 # Bonsai REST SDK

-A library to handle HTTP REST requests to the Bonsai API.
+A library to handle HTTP REST requests to the Bonsai Omega API.

 ## Example